snowplow-archive/snowplow.github.com/_posts/2017-04-20-snowplow-r88-angkor-wat-released.md

 You can find more about usage of Event Manifest Populator and its interface at dedicated [wiki page][event-manifest-populator].

-<h3 id="dedupe-roadmap">1.6 What's coming next for deduplication</h3>
+<h3 id="dedupe-roadmap">2.6 What's coming next for deduplication</h3>

 By introducing cross-batch natural deduplication we made problem of duplicates in Snowplow Batch pipeline neglectable.
 However, some place for improvement still exists.

-First of all, in upcoming [R89 release][r89-plain-of-jars] we're planning to release a [Python script][python-deduplication-script] to generate SQL Runner playbook allowing you to clean out all duplicates from before the upgrade to cross-batch deduplication was enabled for your pipeline.
+First of all, in an upcoming release we are planning to release a [Python script][python-deduplication-script] to generate SQL Runner playbook allowing you to clean out all duplicates from before the upgrade to cross-batch deduplication was enabled for your pipeline.

 In a more distant future, we want to embed similar DynamoDB-powered deduplication logic into our real-time pipeline, where at present moment all natural duplicates are being simply erased.
 It also means current deduplication logic will eventually be released as separate library.

 Last feature we need to release in order to claim win over duplicates is cross-batch synthetic deduplication, which should combine primary features of [R86 Petra][r86-petra-release] (synthetic deduplication) and R88 Angkor Wat (cross-batch deduplication) to provide you a way to eliminate synthetic duplicates across batches.

-<h2 id="storage-targets">2.
-New storage targets configuration</h2>

-In order to simplify configuration of growing number of storage targets we replaced old all-in-one configuration approach with configuration through self-describing JSONs.
-This should reduce amount of mistakes made by our users due to similarity between different storages and alleviate adding new storage targets such as [Google BigQuery][bigquery] and [DashDB][dashdb-rfc].
-With self-describing JSONs users now can see clear and detailed error message if they missed some property or used it incorrectly instead of huge contract violation traceback produced by EmrEtlRunner and StorageLoader before.

-New storage configuration consists of separate self-describing JSON for each target.
-You can find all supported targets grouped for [dedicated vendor][snowplow-storage-vendor] on Iglu Central and sample configs at [`4-storage/config`][sample-targets].

-It also means that older `config.yml` is no longer valid and both EmrEtlRunner and StorageLoader need to accept `--targets` option specifying directory with storage configuration JSONs and `--resolver` option to validate these JSONs.

 <h2 id="upgrading">3.
 Upgrading</h2>